bluehabit/finance/stocks/blaze-capital.md

 `SMAs can serve as support/resistance lines as well. `

+`capitulation volume candle' as shown by the tweet on your dekstop from pumpcats?`

 ## Earnings day

 Earnings day are hard to trade, can be a gamble.